hanabi/hanabi.github.io/Reference.md

     - The empathy on the clued card contains one or more possibilities that are useful and currently unplayable.
     - Thus, something extra is needed to prove it is trash.
   - Other than this, don't use more complicated factors to prefer a *Trash Bluff* over an *Unknown Trash Discharge* (like Bob having to wait on some other card).

+### The Unknown Trash Discharge (2-for-1 Form) (UTD)

-- Finally, when multiple cards are clued with an *Unknown Trash Discharge*, **only the focus of the clue is considered to be trash**.
+- When multiple cards are clued with an *Unknown Trash Discharge*, **only the focus of the clue is considered to be trash**.
 This means that *Good Touch Principle* applies to the non-focused cards.
-(Note that this is **the opposite of the *Trash Bluff***.
-In a *Trash Bluff*, when multiple cards are clued, **all** of the touched cards are considered to be trash.)
+- Note that this is **the opposite of the *Trash Bluff***.
+(In a *Trash Bluff*, when multiple cards are clued, all of the touched cards are considered to be trash.)
+- This means that while most *Unknown Trash Discharges* are 1-for-1 clues, you can also perform an *Unknown Trash Discharge* as a 2-for-1, a 3-for-1, and so forth.
+- For example, in a 3-player game:
+  - (This is almost exactly the same as the previous example.)
+  - All the 1's are played on the stacks.
+  - Alice clues red to Cathy, touching a red 1 on slot 2 and a red 5 on slot 3.
+The red 1 is focused.
+This looks like a *Play Clue* on the red 1.
+  - Bob knows that this must be an *Unknown Trash Ejection*, so he blind-plays his *Third Finesse Position*.
+It is a blue 2 and it successfully plays.
+  - Cathy knows that a *Discharge* has occurred from Alice's red clue.
+This must be an *Unknown Trash Discharge*, so the focus of the clue must be trash.
+  - Cathy marks her slot 2 card as a red 1 (since that is the only possible trash red card) and discards it.
+  - Cathy also knows that non-focused cards touched in an *Unknown Trash Discharge* are supposed to be useful.
+Thus, Cathy marks her slot 3 card as a red 3, a red 4, or a red 5.

 ### 5 Number Discharge (5ND)